danninov/danninov.github.io/_posts/2016-07-05-Screw-You-Laptop.md

 ---
 layout:     post
 title:      "Screw you laptop!
-Literally!"
+Literally!!"
 subtitle:   "First rule of engineering: only you repair your electronics!"
 date:       2016-07-05 09:37:00
 author:     "Shikher Verma"